-Nitrates occur naturally in such vegetables as lettuce and celery but in that form they do no harm.
+Nitrates occur naturally in such vegetables as lettuce and celery but in that form, they do no harm.
 It’s when they interact with red meat that nitrates get troublesome.
-They form compounds such as nitrosomines, which are carcinogenic.
+They form compounds such as nitrosamines, which are carcinogenic.

-The nitrosomines damage the cells in the lining of the bowel.
-Next step might be a visit to an oncologist.
+The nitrosamines damage the cells in the lining of the bowel.
+The next step might be a visit to an oncologist.

-The dangers associated with nitrosomines have been known about for more than 60 years.
+The dangers associated with nitrosamines have been known for more than 60 years.
 Twenty-five years ago, a link was made between pregnant mothers eating hot dogs regularly and increased rates of brain cancer in children.

 Food Industry Misdirection